GENESIS 3-9. THE CONTEXT

 Again, the reason for this difference might be that Noah complied with the terms of the original covenant, so this second covenant could be a reward for that compliance.

 “with you, and with your offspring after you“ (v.
 9b).
 God establishes this covenant, not only with Noah and his immediate family, but also with Noah’s descendants—in essence the entire human race—”independent of the community of faith” (Fretheim, 401).
-It will not be only Israel who will enjoy this guarantee, but even the enemies of Israel.
+It is not only Israel who enjoys this guarantee, but even the enemies of Israel.

 “and with every living creature that is with you: the birds, the livestock, and every animal of the earth with you, of all that go out of the ship, even every animal of the earth“ (v.
 10).
-The covenant is not only between God and humans but also between God and the animal kingdom––even though animals do not have the capacity to accept the terms of the covenant (Hamilton, 316).
+The covenant is not only between God and humans but also between God and the animal kingdom.

 “I will establish my covenant with you: all flesh will not be cut off any more by the waters of the flood, neither will there ever again be a flood to destroy the earth“ (v.
 11).
 Note the double “ever again”—used for emphasis.
 God leaves himself no room to rethink this covenant when humans once again descend into a moral abyss.